NipunAgarwal16/BigTransfer-BiT-based-Image-Classification-Model/README.md

 For reproducibility, our training script uses hyper-parameters (BiT-HyperRule) that were used in the original paper.
 Note, however, that BiT models were trained and finetuned using Cloud TPU hardware, so for a typical GPU setup our default hyper-parameters could require too much memory or result in a very slow progress.
 Moreover, BiT-HyperRule is designed to generalize across many datasets, so it is typically possible to devise more efficient application-specific hyper-parameters.
-Thus, we encourage the user to try more light-weight settings, as they require much less resources and often result in a similar accuracy.
+Thus, wI encourage the user to try more light-weight settings, as they require much less resources and often result in a similar accuracy.

-For example, we tested our code using a 8xV100 GPU machine on the CIFAR-10 and CIFAR-100 datasets, while reducing batch size from 512 to 128 and learning rate from 0.003 to 0.001.
+For example, I tested our code using a 8xV100 GPU machine on the CIFAR-10 and CIFAR-100 datasets, while reducing batch size from 512 to 128 and learning rate from 0.003 to 0.001.
 This setup resulted in nearly identical performance (see [Expected results](#expected-results) below) in comparison to BiT-HyperRule, despite being less computationally demanding.

-Below, we provide more suggestions on how to optimize our paper's setup.
+Below, I provide more suggestions on how to optimize our paper's setup.

 ### Tips for optimizing memory or speed